otacke/h5p-todo/README.md

 ### H5P GraphQuiz
 I wrote that on a sheet of paper, but I cannot remember what I wanted to create named this way ;-) Might have been something like Capira offered: Teachers can draw a graph as a sample, and learners have to draw a graph that's similar enough.
 Could as well have been something such as https://quickdraw.withgoogle.com/

-### Timer
-I have already created a general timer library for H5P, quite versatile, but I do not even dare to look at that old piece of code ;-) Maybe I'll write something new, tiny and focussed and ready for adding a timer (maybe as an overlay) to any H5P library that needs one.
-Could also go into H5P-Question.

 ### H5P OnSite
 In order so support blended learning scenarios that use xAPI statements, an on-site tool might be useful.
 It it's simplest version it could just trigger an xAPI statement for "attended" when someone (within a particular group/range) clicks a button.
 A more sophisticated version could also offer some audience response system features.